pinbar/nodejs-sonar-scraper/README.md

-## A web page scraper built with nodejs and osmosis to get sonar metrics
+## A scraper built with nodejs and osmosis to get sonar metrics

 ### tech stack
 * **nodejs** - javascript runtime built on v8 engine